coco-moloko/vanilla-js-projects/README.md

 Try running this code in the browser, and after pressing the button the event listening should stop.

 #### Default event behaviors
 Some events have a default behavior attached to them.
-For example when you click on an `<a>` element, the browser will load its `href` property, effectively leaving the current page.
+For example when you click on an `A` element, the browser will load its `href` property, effectively leaving the current page.
 This default behavior can be prevented by accessing the event object and calling its `preventDefault` method.
 When an event handler gets called, it receives the event object as its first argument.
 Let's see how that works...

 Clear the content of the #app div in your HTML, and change `app.js` to the following code: